dberzano/cern-alice-setup/hltcloud/README.md

 Removing a node from the HLT Cloud means:

-* preventing new virtual machines to be launched on the selected nodes, and
+* disabling the node from the central OpenStack manager,
-* deleting (abruptly) virtual machines currently running on the same nodes.
+* deleting (abruptly) virtual machines currently running on the same nodes,
+* shutting down all OpenStack services on the node.

+This means that when a node is disabled, no OpenStack service runs on it.

 Those two operations normally involve a series of OpenStack commands, but they are simplified by the control script: